divyag9/w251/hw9/README.md

   The GPUs were fully utilized

 •	Did you monitor network traffic (hint: apt install nmon ) ?
 Was network the bottleneck? \
-  The network was not the bottleneck, even though we were allocated  1000 Mbps looks like the internal network is faster than advertised so the rate was at ???
+  The network was not the bottleneck, even though we were allocated  1000 Mbps looks like the internal network is faster than advertised, the rate was at 203551.3 KB/s for receive and 196851.3 KB/s for transmit

 •	Take a look at the plot of the learning rate and then check the config file.
 Can you explain this setting? \
   The learning rate was based on the transformer policy.
 Increasing the learning rate linearly for the first warmup_steps training steps,